pekkanikander/Signal-Android-Kiosk-Helper/Signal-Android-Kiosk-Helper-Design.md

 **To enable Kiosk mode (atomic transition):**
 5. In Signal, open **Accessibility Mode** settings and toggle **“Use Kiosk Helper”**.
 6. Signal sends **ENABLE** (explicit Intent) and **waits** for the helper to broadcast `fi.iki.pnr.kioskhelper.KIOSK_APPLIED`.
-7. The helper:
-   - Saves the current launcher as “previous HOME”
-   - Applies policy (lock task, features, status bar, DND) — if DND missing, it **fails** with `ERR_DND_PERMISSION_MISSING`
+7. The helper prepares policy (allowlist, features, status bar, DND) and **sets itself as the persistent HOME**.
+If DND is missing and requested, it **fails** with `ERR_DND_PERMISSION_MISSING` (no partial apply).
-   - Sets itself as HOME and **relaunches Signal**
-8. After receiving `KIOSK_APPLIED`, Signal navigates into Accessibility Mode.
+8. On success (`OK` via ResultReceiver), **Signal** stays in Settings where it is.
+When the user navigates into Accessibility Mode, the activity tries to call `startLockTask()` (e.g., in `AccessibilityModeActivity.onResume()`).
 9. **Verification:** press Home, pull the shade, send notifications — nothing disruptive should appear; sounds/vibration silent.

-**Reboot behavior (v1, fail‑fast):** After a reboot, the helper re‑applies kiosk **only if** DND access is still granted and other preconditions hold.
-If DND was revoked or is missing, the helper does **not** partially apply kiosk; it does nothing and waits for Signal to request ENABLE again.
+Home should route to Signal.

+**Reboot behavior (v1, simple):** On boot the helper does not modify policy; it only launches Signal.
+If kiosk was previously prepared, HOME remains set and Signal will pin itself only when Accessibility Mode is active.
+If DND was revoked, Signal runs normally until the caregiver re‑enables kiosk from Settings.

 **Disabling kiosk (atomic transition):**
-1. When leaving Accessibility Mode (e.g., returning to Settings), Signal sends **DISABLE** and waits for `fi.iki.pnr.kioskhelper.KIOSK_CLEARED`.
+1. When leaving Accessibility Mode (e.g., returning to Settings), Signal tries to call `stopLockTask()`.
+It sends **DISABLE** and waits for `fi.iki.pnr.kioskhelper.KIOSK_CLEARED` (or an OK via ResultReceiver) only if the Kiosk mode is disabled from the Settings.
-2. The helper exits lock task, restores prior HOME/launcher and DND/status‑bar settings, then launches Signal to the **Settings** screen.
-3. After receiving `KIOSK_CLEARED`, Signal completes the navigation.
+2. The helper rolls back DND/status‑bar settings and **restores the previous HOME**.
+No relaunch is performed by the helper.

 > Design principle: **kiosk is active only while Accessibility Mode is active**.
 Outside Accessibility Mode, the device behaves normally.